peterloes/Audio/README.md

 - Application Current Control twice a day
 - Forecast for Battery-Change implemented
 - Energy Bypass so that Date and Time are maintained even when changing battery
-- Hyperterminal Output to get real-time data in the field
+- Hyperterminal Output to get real-time data to the computer/laptop

 ![My image](https://github.com/peterloes/Audio/blob/master/Getting_Started_Tutorial/2_Mechanik_SNB.JPG)